Carson740/PayDay/README.md

 	If you had values in the text file, and you wish to edit directly in the window, please reopen the program.

-	If you did not have values in the text file, and wish to input them there, please do so and then reopen the program.
+	If you did not have values in the text file, and wish to input them there, please do so and then reopen PayDay.